 The primary function of a CRM is to provide you with a tool that allows you to communicate easily with your existing clients and those that have shown interest in your products or services but have not yet purchased from you.
 Sending information to your customers and following up in a timely manner is key to driving growth in your business and the right CRM can not only help with this but also save you time and money by automating much of your follow up process.

 Social Media Tools

 The Microsoft Office suite of tools is probably the most popular and widely used option and gives you everything you need for Word Processing, Spreadsheets, Presentations and Desktop Publishing, but it does have a steep learning curve f you are a beginner.
 Canva is a great tool for creating marketing materials and social media posts and is much easier to learn with plenty of tutorials and help available.
 If you already have your business e-mail running through Google, then you have access to Google’s take on Document Tools with Google Docs.

-As with most modern software thought, note taking apps are so much more that just a place to store ideas.
+As with most modern software thought, note-taking apps are so much more than just a place to store ideas.
 Many have the ability to integrate with other applications and allow the automation of certain tasks.
-From helping you to plan out your social media to storing key business information, processes and ideas, note taking software has become a key tool to small business owners.
-Evernote, OneNote, and Trello are probably the biggest players in this field right now and I have used and loved all three!
+From helping you to plan out your social media to storing key business information, processes and ideas, note-taking software has become a key tool to small business owners.
+Evernote, OneNote, and Google Keep are probably the biggest players in this field right now and I have used and loved all three!